small-tech/site.js/README.md

 __Note:__ You could also have named your route _.dynamic/server-stats/index.js_ and still hit it from _https://localhost/server-stats_.
 It’s best to keep to one or other convention (either using file names as route names or directory names as route names).
 Using both in the same app will probably confuse you (see [Precedence](#Precendence), below).

+##### Using node modules

-If you need to use custom Node modules, initialise your _.dynamic_ folder using `npm init` and use `npm install` as usual.
-And modules you require from your routes will be properly loaded and used.
+Since Site.js contains Node.js, anything you can do with Node.js, you do with Site.js, including using node modules and [npm](https://www.npmjs.com/).
+To use custom node modules, initialise your _.dynamic_ folder using `npm init` and use `npm install`.
+Once you’ve done that, any modules you `require()` from your DotJS routes will be properly loaded and used.

-So, for example, if you want to display a random ASCII Cow using the Cows module, create a _package.json_ file in your _.dynamic_ folder (e.g., use `npm init` to create this interactively).
-Something like:
+Say, for example, that you want to display a random ASCII Cow using the Cows module (because why not?)
+To do so, create a _package.json_ file in your _.dynamic_ folder (e.g., use `npm init` to create this interactively).
+Here’s a basic example:

 ```json
 {